javisantana/cipy/README.markdown

 cipy is language independent, it only execute a command and checks the return value , 0 = PASS, FAIL otherwise.

-cipy uses the same aproach than git, svn and other SCM, use a special folder called .ci when the commands that will be executed to build are stored.
+cipy uses the same aproach than git, svn and other SCM, use a special folder called .ci where the commands that will be executed to build are stored.

 Installation
 ------------